 3. New Developments

 Keep an eye on new construction projects.
-Areas undergoing revitalization often offer opportunities for appreciation.
+Areas with active new development often offer opportunities for appreciation.
 Invest in developments that promise modern amenities and are located near public transport.

 4. Property Management Considerations

-If you’re not planning to manage the property yourself, research property management companies in the area.
-Ensure they have a good reputation and offer competitive rates.
+If you're not planning to manage the property yourself, research property management companies in the area.
+Verify they have a good reputation and offer competitive rates.

 5. Stay Informed